Ask a Librarian

 Who do I ask for help with my information literacy (LIB111) class?

-Last updated on Mar 08, 2023 LIB111 research
+Last updated on Mar 08, 2023 research LIB111

 You should always ask your instructor first.
 Librarians are also available to help with your information literacy assignments.
 Make an appointment, stop by the library or email askref@sunyulster.edu to reach a librarian.